indeedeng/imhotep/docs/quick-start.md

 permalink: /docs/quick-start/
 ---

-This section guides you through the process of configuring an Imhotep cluster on AWS, uploading your data, and accessing your data in Imhotep using Imhotep Query Language (IQL).
+This section guides you through the process of configuring an Imhotep cluster on AWS, uploading your data files, and exploring your data in Imhotep using Imhotep Query Language (IQL).

 ##Creating a Cluster on AWS

 ###Prerequisites
-You must have an AWS account and three S3 buckets for data storage.
+You must have an AWS account.
 For this configuration, you will use AWS CloudFormation, Amazon S3 and Amazon EC2.

+Before you create an AWS CloudFormation stack, create three S3 buckets for data storage:

+- a build bucket to store your uploaded data
+- a cache bucket to cache results of Imhotep queries
+- a data bucket to store your Imhotep indexes

 ###Setup
 Use AWS CloudFormation to create a stack on AWS.